TerraformPilot

 Fix Terraform Error - Error Creating RDS - DBSubnetGroupNotFoundFault

-How to fix DBSubnetGroupNotFoundFault when creating RDS instances in Terraform.
-Create subnet groups with subnets in multiple availability zones.
+Fix DBSubnetGroupNotFoundFault when creating RDS instances in Terraform.
+Create DB subnet groups with multi-AZ subnets, fix dependencies, and import...

 The Error